ElGatoBlacko/PA9_Repo/README.md

-(readme.txt also included in reasource folder like instructed)
+*readme.txt also included in reasource folder like instructed (may have moved itself to source files)*

 PA 9
 CPT 122